For most entrepreneurs, budgeting is not top of mind. It’s either a chore or an afterthought.

 If your company is still small (we’re talking no more than a handful of employees), then it’s up to you to set a budget for your business.
 Don’t worry, this isn’t a tough or complicated process — we’ve outlined a step-by-step guide that you can follow below.

 If your company is larger than that, then you should get your CFO and finance team to take on the task of budgeting.
 Of course, you’ll still have to work with your team, especially when it comes to goal-setting, but you can let them take charge and lead the process.
-If you don’t have a CFO on your payroll, consider outsourcing your budget setting to a virtual CFO!
+If you don’t have a CFO on your payroll, consider outsourcing your budget set to a virtual CFO!

 New to the world of budgeting?
 Here’s a simple 5-step guide that will teach you how to budget for a business.